African-American music

 African-American music is a broad term covering a diverse range of musical genres largely developed by African Americans and their culture.
 Its origins lie in musical forms that developed as a result of the enslavement of African Americans prior to the American Civil War.
 It has been said that "every genre that is born from America has black roots."

-White slave owners subjugated their slaves physically, mentally, and spiritually through brutal and demeaning acts.
+White slave owners subjugated their slaves physically, mentally, and spiritually through brutal and demeaning acts with whipping and death.
 Some White Americans considered African Americans separate and unequal for centuries, going to extraordinary lengths to keep them oppressed.
 African-American slaves created a distinctive type of music that played an important role in the era of enslavement.
 Slave songs, commonly known as work songs, were used to combat the hardships of the physical labor.
 Work songs were also used to communicate with other slaves without the slave owner hearing.
 The song "Wade in the Water" was sung by slaves to warn others trying to leave to use the water to obscure their trail.
 Following the Civil War, African Americans employed playing European music in military bands developed a new style called ragtime that gradually evolved into jazz.
 Jazz incorporated the sophisticated polyrhythmic structure of dance and folk music of peoples from western and Sub-Saharan Africa.
 These musical forms had a wide-ranging influence on the development of music within the United States and around the world during the 20th century.

 Analyzing African music through the lens of European musicology can leave out much of the cultural use of sound and methods of music making.
 Some methods of African music making are translated more clearly though the music itself, and not in written form.